About Kuari Pass

-Located in the heart of Gharwal Himalayas, Kuari Pass is one of the most magnificent treks in Uttrakhand to explore.
-Being an easy trek, it is an absolute blessing for anyone who is not prepared for a rigorous one and yet wants to experience the marvellous feeling of wandering along the trails of relatively unspoiled wilderness.
+Located in the heart of the Garhwal Himalayas, Kuari Pass is one of the most magnificent treks in Uttarakhand to explore.
+Being an easy trek, it is an absolute blessing for anyone who is not prepared for a rigorous one and yet wants to experience the marvelous feeling of wandering along the trails of relatively unspoiled wilderness.
 The maximum altitude of the trek is 12,763 ft.

-The trek is also known as Lord Curzon’s Trails because it was Lord Curzon who happened to make the discovery of this trek-route.
+The trek is also known as Lord Curzon’s Trails because it was Lord Curzon who happened to discover this trek route.

 - Difficulty- Easy-Moderate

 - Pickup point - Rishikesh/Haridwar

 - Minimum Age to opt for Kuari Pass Trek- 8 Years

 - Best time to visit- Mid-September to Early November

 - Pickup Point on Day 1- Natraj Chowk or Tapovan, Rishikesh

 - Departure time on Day 1- 6 am